Christine Coverdale

 Christine Anne Coverdale is an American plasma physicist at Sandia National Laboratories, where she is a Distinguished Member of the Technical Staff.

 Education and career

 Coverdale earned a Ph.D. in plasma physics from the University of California, Davis, in 1995, based on research performed at the Lawrence Livermore National Laboratory.

 After working briefly for Physics International, she joined Sandia National Laboratories in 1997, initially working on the Z Pulsed Power Facility.
 Her research at Sandia also involves the certification of nuclear weapons and radiation detection of X-rays from plasma Z-pinch confinement.
 She was named a Distinguished Member of the Technical Staff at Sandia in 2011.

+Coverdale has written over 120 papers in her career, and she continues to regularly present at conferences.
+In addition to this, Coverdale stays actively involved in her community by serving as a judge to science fairs at local elementary schools.